How to Balance a Checkbook: The Nitty Gritty Details

 - A blank reconciliation template.
 Figure 4 shows the template after I’ve completed it as described below for this month.

-At the top of your blank reconciliation form (see Figure 4 below) in the row labeled with the letter A , I copy the bank balance as shown on this month’s bank statement.
+To start to balance a checkbook, you’ll want to get a blank reconciliation form.
+At the top of that form (see Figure 4 below) in the row labeled with the letter A , I copy the bank balance as shown on this month’s bank statement.
 I’ve put a red A next to that value on Figure 1.
 In this example, the value is $4,994.16.

 Last Month’s Outstanding Deposits